Staff profile

 Biography

 Joost Oosterhuis is a cultural-military historian and PhD-candidate at Durham University.
+He holds a Barker Doctoral Scholarship as part of the Inventing Futures Programme at the Institute of Medieval and Early Modern Studies (IMEMS).
 He works on a comparative study of soldier–civilian relations in France and the Netherlands during the Wars of Religion (1560–1630).
-He is generally interested in the relation between military and civilian communities in early modern Europe, and the social-cultural make-up of early modern field armies and navies.
+His work concerns the relation between military and civilian communities in early modern Europe, and the social-cultural make-up of early modern field armies and navies.
 His previous research includes a study of hostage-taking by the French army after the Year of Disasters (Rampjaar) and a study of the mediation of feuds in the Dutch States Army (1688-1697).
 He is currently part of the executive board of the Medieval and Early Modern Student Association in Durham, and is co-organising their 20th anniversary conference.